ember-learn/guides-source/guides/release/contributing/index.md

 # Asking for help

 Please comment directly on issues and PRs if you need help.
 This way others will see and can chime in to help.
-You can also visit emberjs.com/community and join the [Ember.js discord server](https://discord.gg/emberjs).
+You can also visit the [Ember.js Community Page](https://emberjs.com/community) to join the Ember.js Discord server.
 Channels that start with `dev` are for contributors working on the corresponding projects, and they are a great place for questions.

 # In conclusion